 Well, to be honest, listing a top 5 for Australia is kinda like listing a top 5 for Europe, just can't be done!
 However, here's my take on what's great, what's quintessentially Oz and what you can't really see anywhere else, in no particular order:

 1) Great Barrier Reef, Queensland.
 This should be a no brainer.
 While you're there make sure you check out the Whitsundays and Fraser Islands

 2) Australia's outback.
 Anywhere really I spose, although Uluru and around is a natural choice.

 4) Sydney's harbour.
 Y'know, Opera House, the bridge, drinking/dining at fancy places.

 5) Tasmania.
 East coast or a bushwalk - depending on whether mountains or beaches take your fancy.
-This last one may be a biased entry, but oh well! almost 8 years agoAnswered by richard maddock via Travellr.com
+This last one may be a biased entry, but oh well! about 8 years agoAnswered by richard maddock via Travellr.com